nemild/hack-the-media/README.md

 - Write derivative content on hyped topics, as you know there’s a huge market that already wants to read this (examples: blockchains, NoSQL, microservices)
   - Hype is a function of reader interest, but often says little about engineering appropriateness
 - Support others who write seemingly tangential content that supports the need for your product (example: containerization companies and microservices)
-- Write something controversial that you don’t really fully believe
+- Write something controversial that you don’t fully believe
   - Controversial posts engage partisans and evoke vitriol (“engagement”) on the other side in social media, which is the fuel to get something widely discussed

 ### Sources and Hacks